nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 Installation can be done by following the installation guide found at: [INSTALL.md](../../../INSTALL.md).
 This guide will walk the user through the installation process and verifying the installation.
-In addition, users may wish to follow the [Getting Started](../GettingStarted/Tutorial.md) tutorial in order to get a feel for the F´ environment and tools.
+In addition, users may wish to follow the [Getting Started Tutorial](../GettingStarted/Tutorial.md) in order to get a feel for the F´ environment and tools.

 # 1 Component Descriptions